pilagod/gorm-cursor-paginator/README.md

                 },
             },
             Limit: 5,
-            Order: paginator.DESC, // this applies to keys without order specified, in this example is the key "ID".
+            Order: paginator.DESC, // outer order will apply to keys without order specified, in this example is the key "ID".
         },
     }
     // ...